Polish–Lithuanian–Teutonic War: Strategy and march in Prussia

 By December 1409, Jogaila and Vytautas had agreed on a common strategy: their armies would unite into a single massive force and march together towards Marienburg (Malbork), capital of the Teutonic Knights.
 The Knights, who took a defensive position, did not expect a joint attack and were preparing for a dual invasion – by the Poles along the Vistula River towards Danzig (Gdańsk) and by the Lithuanians along the Neman River towards Ragnit (Neman).
 To counter this perceived threat, Ulrich von Jungingen concentrated his forces in Schwetz (Świecie), a central location from where troops could respond to an invasion from any direction rather quickly.
 To keep the plans secret and misguide the Knights, Jogaila and Vytautas organised several raids into border territories, thus forcing the Knights to keep their troops in place.

-The first stage of the Grunwald campaign was gathering all Polish–Lithuanian troops at Czerwinsk, a designated meeting point about 80 km from the Prussian border, where the joint army crossed the Vistula over a pontoon bridge.
+The first stage of the Grunwald campaign was gathering all Polish–Lithuanian troops at Czerwinsk, a designated meeting point about 80 km from the Prussian border, where the joint army crossed the Vistula over a floating bridge.
 This maneuver, which required precision and intense coordination among multi-ethnic forces, was accomplished in about a week from 24 to 30 June 1410.
 After the crossing, Masovian troops under Siemowit IV and Janusz I joined the Polish–Lithuanian army.
 The massive force began its march north towards Marienburg (Malbork), capital of Prussia, on 3 July.
 The Prussian border was crossed on 9 July.
 As soon as Ulrich von Jungingen grasped Polish–Lithuanian intentions, he left 3,000 men at Schwetz (Świecie) under Heinrich von Plauen and marched the main forces to organise a line of defence on the Drewenz River (Drwęca) near Kauernik (Kurzętnik).
 On 11 July, Jogaila decided against crossing the river at such a strong defensible position.
 The army would instead bypass the river crossing by turning east, towards its sources, where no other major rivers separated his army from Marienburg.
 The Teutonic army followed the Drewenz River north, crossed it near Löbau (Lubawa), and then moved east in parallel with the Polish–Lithuanian army.
 The latter ravaged the village of Gilgenburg (Dąbrówno).
 Von Jungingen was so enraged by the atrocities that he swore to defeat the invaders in battle.